Loading Events

 Area Accommodations & Things to Do

 Nestled in Central Wisconsin, the vibrant city of Wausau beckons adventure seekers, presenting itself as a Midwest rival to renowned locales like Bend, Durango, and Santa Fe.
 The official lodging partner for the Ironbull Red Granite Grinder is Bantr, while other hotel options include Hilton Garden Inn, and Jefferson Street Inn.
-If you prefer a more home-like experience, there are many vacation rentals in the area from lakeside cottages to homes in the historic district.
+If you prefer a more home-like experience, there are many vacation rentals in the area, from lakeside cottages to homes in the historic district.

 Wausau boasts a diverse culinary scene that blends Midwestern comfort foods with innovative gastronomy, where locally-sourced ingredients meet international flavors in cozy eateries, trendy cafes, and traditional supper clubs.
 The city’s rich cultural heritage is reflected in its array of dining options, ensuring a palate-pleasing experience for both locals and visitors alike.
 Some local favorites include Urban Street Bistro, Ciao, and Lemongrass.

 From adrenaline-fueled mountain biking to serene paddling experiences, Wausau promises an unforgettable encounter with nature.
-The confluence of three mesmerizing rivers — the mighty Wisconsin River, the Big Rib, and the Eau Claire rivers — sets the scene for a canoeing or kayaking experience par excellence.
+The confluence of three mesmerizing rivers — the mighty Wisconsin River, the Big Rib, and the Eau Claire Rivers — sets the scene for a canoeing or kayaking experience par excellence.
 The stretch between Merrill and Wausau is particularly enchanting, with its forested shores and intimate island passages.
 As you float along, you might find yourself lulled by the gentle rhythm of the river, only to be awakened by the adrenaline rush of the “Bull Falls”.
 After such excitement, Lake Wausau offers tranquil waters, ideal for paddleboarding.

-Biking aficionados can gear up for an exhilarating ride at the Ringle Trail System which spreads across 11 miles of flowy single-track trails.
+Biking aficionados can gear up for an exhilarating ride at the Ringle Trail System, which spreads across 11 miles of flowy single-track trails.
 As you navigate through the loops, be ready to encounter jump, gap, and drop features that promise to elevate your biking experience.
 The landscape, shaped by glacial terminal moraine ridges, provides an added scenic touch to your ride.

 Finally, located just to the northwest of Wausau, in Merrill, Council Grounds State Park is a serene haven for those who cherish the great outdoors – spread over 509 acres, the park features the picturesque shores of Lake Alexander, a perfect spot for hiking, swimming, fishing, and boating, camping and in the winter, snowshoeing and cross country skiing.